alainamstutz/JAKi-IPDMA/ACTT2.md

 # df_ae <- df %>%
 #   select(id_pat, trt, x, ae_28_list, aesi_28)
 # # Save
-# save(df_ae, file = "df_ae_actt2.RData")
+# saveRDS(df_ae, file = "df_ae_actt2.RData")
 ```
 Discussion points OUTCOME data:
-1) mort_28: The 16 not treated were censored at day 0 or 1 (=> NA).
+1. mort_28: The 16 not treated were censored at day 0 or 1 (=> NA).
 The remaining 14 in intervention, I guess (see Fig 1): 8 Withdrew, 1 Were withdrawn by investigator, 1 Became ineligible after enrollment, 2 Had severe adverse event or adverse event other than death (?!?), 2 Had other reason (?!?) // The remaining 17 in control, I guess (see Fig 1): 16 Withdrew, 2 Were withdrawn by investigator, 1 Became ineligible after enrollment, 1 Had severe adverse event or adverse event other than death, 1 Was transferred to another hospital, 3 Had other reason
-2) Max follow-up time in ACTT-2 was 28 days; thus, mort_60 imputed from mort_28 (see study protocol)
-3) Get the (S)AE data
+2. Get the (S)AE data

 # Define final dataset, set references, summarize missing data and variables